 Central banking has undergone major changes due to the financial, economic and sovereign debt crisis.
 Central banks were in many countries the major or even the only game in town to fight the financial crisis.
-Central banks employed powerful tools to stabilize the global financial system, promote a recovery of growth and inflation, and to ease fiscal policy's debt servicing burden through ultra-low interest rates, large-scale outright asset purchase programmes and commitments about their future policy course ("forward guidance").
-In addition, many central banks were mandated with additional tasks and functions, notably in the areas of micro and macro-prudential surveillance.
-This should on the one hand bolster their reputation as useful and responsible institutions acting in the interest of citizens and in support of general economic and societal goals.
+Central banks employed powerful tools to save ailing financial institutions, promote a recovery of growth and inflation, and to ease fiscal policy's debt servicing burden through ultra-low interest rates, large-scale outright asset purchase programmes and commitment about the future policy course ("forward guidance").
+In addition, many central banks were transferred additional tasks and functions, notably in the areas of micro and macroprudential surveillance.
+This should on the one hand have supported their reputation as useful and responsible institutions acting in the interest of citizens and in support of general economic and societal goals.
 Indeed, the transfer of additional responsibilities may reflect trust in central banks' expertise and integrity in assuming such tasks reliably and responsibly.